 West Branch is almost completely flat due to glacier activity from way back when.
 The glaciers smoothed out the land and then settled to create the bogs and swampy areas common here.

-The park is well laid out for boaters, kayakers, and fishermen, plus it has a disc golf course and trails specifically for hiking, horseback riding, mountain biking, and snowmobiling.
+The park is well laid out for boaters, kayakers, and fishermen.
+Plus, you’ll find a disc golf course and trails specifically for hiking, horseback riding, mountain biking, and snowmobiling.
 There’s also a small beach that OF COURSE doesn’t allow pets.

 West Branch State Park has a large campground with 155 electric (29 full-service) and 14 non-electric sites that are all pet-friendly- hooray!